-In the marketing world, we call this positioning – understanding your audience and explaining why your book is uniquely suited to their interests.
+In the marketing world, we call this positioning—understanding your audience and explaining why your book is suited to their interests.
 You might also think of it as “finding your niche.”
+Marketing success often turns on identifying and targeting your niche.
 Once you’ve found your niche, you’ll have a clear, easily articulated understanding of what your book is about, who it’s for, and how it fits into the existing body of published books within your domain.

 Here’s an analogy for you.
 Entrepreneurs are often challenged to come up with an elevator pitch for their business—it’s a short, interesting way to explain what value their business offers to the world in the time you’d have in the elevator with them.
 It has to be concise and informative while driving the person you’re speaking with to take action.
 For you as an author, the elevator pitch for your book may sound a lot different from that of a start-up, but it still affords you the benefit of successfully positioning your book to your audience.

 Okay, you’ve conquered the art of developing an audience, positioning your book and targeting your readers with an effective distribution strategy.
 Now let’s talk about that book you want them to read: yours.

 Ever looked at the bestseller lists and wondered, “What are they doing that I’m not doing?”

 Here’s how authors ranked specific items and the frequency with which they said they were important:

 It’s important to know what attributes of your book will make it stand out and what marketing activities will best highlight these strengths to help drive sales.
 To help you understand these steps, we asked our authors what made a difference for them.

 Tip 7 – The More Books The Merrier